ShimantoRahman/empulse/docs/project_info.rst

         :link: project/license
         :link-type: doc

-        Empulse is distributed under the MIT License.
+        Empulse is distributed under the AGPLv3 License.
 The full text.

 ..
 Listed explicitly rather than with :glob:, so that the cards above cannot silently fall out of step with the pages: a new page under project/ that nobody adds here is an orphan, which the